-Although generally cooler than the North Island, Christchurch is often drier than the likes of Auckland.
-There are many ski sites located an easy drive away from Christchurch.
-Hiking and mountain biking areas such as MacLeans Island, Bottle Lake and the Port Hills are also nearby.
+There are many ski sites located an easy drive from Christchurch, and hiking and mountain-biking areas such as MacLeans Island, Bottle Lake and the Port Hills are also nearby.
 Taylors Mistake and New Brighton, two famous Christchurch beaches, are ideal spots to surf or paraglide.

 Shopping in Christchurch